nexstar-beckett-hanan/AIC-Gallery/README.md

 # AIC-Gallery
-React project displaying art from the Art Institute of Chicago
+React project displaying art from the Art Institute of Chicago using their incredible API: https://api.artic.edu/docs/#introduction

 # Tech Stack
 - React as frontend framework